azral1962/min-book/src/lib.typ

 /**
+ * = Book cover
+ *
+ * By default, _min-book_ automatically generates a book cover if `#book(cover)`
+ * is not set, it's also possible to set a custom cover image or create one
+ * using Typst code.
+The default automatic cover
+ * #url("https://typst.app/project/r2QBJy0CmrAmvMWT1NmUEW", "code") can be a good start
+ * as a base to create your own version.
+ *
  * = Additional Commands
  *
  * These commands are provided as a wa6 to access some fancy book features that